Nimaga95/Projet_Gestion_immatriculation/README.md

 # Use

-Download the project, open it in Apache Netbeans on Linux and execute the usage file: managementRegistration in the usage directory.
+Download the project, open it in Apache Netbeans on Linux and execute the usage file: gestionImmatriculation in the usage directory.
 If error specify the project directory to your IDE.